MOHICANS-project/fundvid/README.md

   * [levmar](http://users.ics.forth.gr/~lourakis/levmar/) (Library for Levenberg-Marquardt non linear optimization)
   * [eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) (Linear algebra library)

 The project includes a modified version of the Lionel Moisan's ORSA estimation framework.
-For more information see [here] (http://www.ipol.im/pub/art/2016/147/)
+For more information see [here] (http://www.ipol.im/pub/art/2016/147/).

 ## How to use the demo
 An example configuration file is provided in the [example](src/example) folder, and includes all the parameters and the input data accepted by the program.
 The description of the meaning of each entry is already included in the configuration file.

 ## Licensing
-This software is released under the GPL3 license.
-See the [LICENSE](LICENSE) file for more information.
+Please refer to the accompanying [LICENSE](LICENSE) file for more information.

 ## Bug reports
-For any question and bug report please contact nicola.pellicano@u-psud.fr.
+For any questions and bug report please contact nicola.pellicano@u-psud.fr.

 ## Notes on the current version
 * The code at the actual state accepts frames as a sequence of images.
 The sequence for each camera is stored inside a separate   folder, and image frames at same instant have the same name (ex.cam0/img65.png and cam1/img65.png).
 An interface is included   to make simple the extension to new forms of input gathering in the future.